ViliTajnic/terraform-oci-vcn/README.md

-# Terraform VCN for Oracle Cloud Infrastructure 4 Vili's OCI
+# Terraform VCN for Oracle Cloud Infrastructure 4 Vili's OCI - updated

 The [Terraform VCN][repo] for [Oracle Cloud Infrastructure][OCI] provides a reusable [Terraform][terraform] module that provisions a minimal VCN on OCI.